Person Following by Autonomous Robots: A Categorical Overview: Introduction

 \section{Introduction}

-\textit{Person following} scenarios arise when a human and an autonomous robot collaborate on a common task that requires the robot to follow the human.
+\emph{Person following} scenarios arise when a human and an autonomous robot collaborate on a common task that requires the robot to follow the human.
 Usually, the human leads the task and cooperates with the robot during task execution.
-An example application would be the service robots, which are widely used in domestic and industrial applications, \emph{e.g.}, in manufacturing, warehousing, and health care.
+An example application would be the service robots, which are widely used in industrial applications, \emph{e.g.}, in manufacturing, warehousing, and health care.
 The use of companion robots in surveillance, social interaction, and medical applications has also flourished over the last decade.
 Numerous new applications are also emerging in the entertainment industry as robots are getting more accessible for personal use.

-Based on the operating medium, person-following behaviors can be categorized into ground, underwater, and aerial scenarios.
-Ground service robots following a human while performing a cooperative task is the canonical example of a person-following scenario. { Domestic assistant robots and shopping cart robots are quite common nowadays~\citep{cosgun2013autonomous,nishimura2007development}.} Helper robots are being used in many other applications in industry~\citep{piaggio} and health care \citep{ilias2014nurse,iribe2011study}.
-Moreover, diver-following robots are useful in submarine pipeline and shipwreck inspection, marine life and seabed monitoring, and many other underwater exploration activities~\citep{islam2018towards,sattar2009underwater, miskovic2015tracking}.
-Person-following by aerial robots has also been explored~\citep{mueller2016persistent,pestana2014computer,naseer2013followme} as quadcopters are gaining popularity for entertainment purposes~\citep{Skydio} such as capturing pictures and video footage of outdoor adventures in mountain climbing, biking, and surfing, among others.
+Based on the operating medium, person-following can be categorized into ground, underwater, and aerial scenarios.
+Ground service robots following a human while performing a cooperative task is the canonical example of person-following.
+Such assistant robots are being used in many domestic and industrial applications~\citep{piaggio}, and in health care \citep{ilias2014nurse,iribe2011study}.
+Moreover, diver-following robots are useful in the submarine pipeline and shipwreck inspection, marine life and seabed monitoring, and many other underwater exploration activities~\citep{islam2018towards,sattar2009underwater,miskovic2015tracking}.
+Furthermore, the use of person-following aerial robots ~\citep{mueller2016persistent,pestana2014computer,naseer2013followme} has flourished over the last decade in the entertainment industry~\citep{Skydio} as quadcopters have become quite popular for filming outdoor activities such as mountain climbing, biking, surfing, and many other sporting endeavors.

 In all applications mentioned above, following a person is not the primary objective of the robot, yet it is vital for achieving the overall success of the primary operation.
 Robust techniques to enable person-following are thus of significant importance in the repertoire of robotic behaviors.
 The major computational components of a person-following system are perception, planning, control, and interaction.
 The design of each of these components largely depends on the choice of sensors and the degree of autonomy for the robot.
 Additionally, different scenarios (\textit{i.e.}, ground, underwater, and aerial) pose different operational challenges and add constraints on the construction and dynamics of the robot.
 These factors are determined by specific application requirements which make it difficult to design a generic person-following methodology.